A Smale-Barden manifold admitting K-contact but not Sasakian structure: Construction of a K-contact Smale-Barden manifold

 With the second vanishing cycle $b=(1,-2)$, we do the same thing using another fiber $F' \subset \bd \nu(F_1)=\bd \nu(F_2)\subset X$.
-We obtain a pair $D',T'$ of Lagrangian $(-2)$-sphere and symplectic torus, disjoint from $D,T$.
-To arrange this, first move the $S^1$-factor parallel to make the torus disjoint; second note that the vanishing discs map to paths from the point defining the fiber to the point of the nodal fiber, and these can be made disjoint; third, to avoid the possible intersections $D\cap T', D'\cap T$ we use the dual curve to one of the vanishing cycle equal to the other vanishing cycle, and move these loops in a parallel direction along $F$.
-Finally we use Lemma \ref{lemma:lagr-sympl} to change slightly the symplectic form so that $D,D'$ become symplectic $(-2)$-surfaces.
+We obtain a pair $D',T'$ of Lagrangian $(-2)$-sphere and Lagrangian torus, disjoint from $D,T$.
+To arrange this, first move the $S^1$-factor in $\bd \nu (F_1)= F_1\x S^1$, which maps to $S^1\subset \CP^1$ around the point giving the fiber $F_1$, in outward direction to make it disjoint.
+This produces that $T,T'$ are disjoint.
+Second, note that the vanishing thimbles $D,D'$ map to paths from the point defining the fiber to the point of the nodal fiber, and these can be made disjoint; third, to avoid the possible intersections $D\cap T', D'\cap T$ we use the dual curve to one of the vanishing cycle, which is equal to the other vanishing cycle, and move these loops in a parallel direction along $F$.
+Finally we use Lemma \ref{lemma:lagr-sympl} to change slightly the symplectic form so that $D,D'$ become symplectic $(-2)$-surfaces, and $T,T'$ become symplectic tori.

 Next, we see that there is a chain of $17$ rational $(-2)$-curves